Proof-of-principle experimental demonstration of quantum gate verification

-In addition to the gate verification of single-qubit gates, we also verify a two-qubit CNOT gate using the QGV method (see APPENDIX B).
-Although the fidelity of the implemented two-photon CNOT gate itself is not high enough for QGV to show an advantage over QPT in terms of the number of samples, QGV still shows a great advantage in terms of the number of experimental settings, with only 16 experimental settings required for QGV, compared to 324 experimental settings for QPT.
+In addition to the gate verification of single-qubit gates, we also verify a two-qubit CNOT gate using the QGV method (see Appendix C).
+Although QGV does not show an advantage over QPT in terms of the number of samples in this CNOT experiment, QGV still shows a great advantage in terms of the number of experimental settings, with only 16 experimental settings required for QGV, compared to 324 experimental settings for QPT.

 \emph{Summary.}---We have experimentally demonstrated the QGV protocol that enables efficient verification of quantum gates.
 Our experimental results show that the evaluation of quantum gate infidelity can approach the Heisenberg scaling (1/N) which greatly saves the resources needed to evaluate the fidelity of quantum gates compared to the standard QPT method.
-The QGV method validated by this work is expected to be widely used for the evaluation of quantum devices and for various quantum information applications including quantum process discrimination \cite{41Anthony}, quantum channel quantification \cite{42Daz} and quantum entanglement detection \cite{43Ghnea}.\\
+QGV uses much less measurement bases than QPT, and in practice, switching the measurement basis is time and resource consuming.
+Even without considering the time and resources spent on switching measurement basis, the gate fidelity value estimated by QGV is closer to the real fidelity value than that estimated by QPT for the same measurement time.
+The QGV method validated by this paper is expected to be widely used for the evaluation of quantum devices and for various quantum information applications including quantum process discrimination \cite{41Anthony}, quantum channel quantification \cite{42Daz} and quantum entanglement detection \cite{43Ghnea}.\\

 This work was supported by the National Key Research and Development Program (2017YFA0305200), the Key Research and Development Program of Guangdong Province of China (2018B030329001 and 2018B030325001), the National Natural Science Foundation of China (Grant No. 61974168).
-X. Zhou acknowledges support from the National Young 1000 Talents Plan.
-X. Zhang acknowledges support from the National Natural Science Foundation of China (Grant No. 62005321).
+X.-Q. Zhou acknowledges support from the National Young 1000 Talents Plan.
+X.-Q. Zhang acknowledges support from the National Natural Science Foundation of China (Grant No. 62005321). \\